itumeleng-ramoshaba14/Modelling-Leadtime/README.md

-Modelling Lead time using Python(Data Science)
+Modeled lead time using Python, analyzing factors like supplier distance, order size, and delivery type